mbutler808/QUINN-Rclass-project3/README.md

 Please see the `README.md` files in each folder for more details.

-* This repo begins with the _Palmer Penguins_ morphology and life history data in the `Raw_data` folder.
-* The `Processing_code` folder contains several files that load the raw data, perform a bit of cleaning, and save the result in the `Processed_data` folder.

 Planned additions:
 * The `Analysis_code` folder will contains several files that load the processed data, do an exploratory analysis, and fit a simple model.
 These files produce figures and some numeric output (tables), which are saved to the `results` folder.